eleuthero/bioinformatics/hiv-project/README.md

 1. The script process.py processes the source file, creating a "sequences" subdirectory and partitioning the samples in the source file by year.

+    This script also prevents more than one sequence from any single patient from being included in any year.
+This is necessary because some patients have many sequences listed in a given year and their presence can bias the consensus sequence for that year.
+Since the patient information is not generally deducible in the sequence header, we need to consult a patient_info.txt file that connects the accession ID of each sequence to the patient code and year the sample was sequenced.

 2. The script consensus.py determines the longest aligned sequence in the collection and extends all sequences to that